 We’ve also got a win-loss interview question master list for you to pick and choose from:

 And tons of product marketing presentations from every PMM Summit to-date.
 For a taster of what’s to come in our all access, OnDemand video section, check out PMMfixx:

 Recommended research tools

 There’s very little margin for error for product marketers when it comes to market research.
-Thankfully, there's a whole bunch of customer and market research tools you can use to make the process seamless and reduce the likelihood of any mistakes.
+Thankfully, there's a whole bunch of customer and market research tools and toolkits you can use to make the process seamless and reduce the likelihood of any mistakes.

 Want to learn more?

 Market research is an invaluable part of not just product marketing, but the overall organizational function.
 It helps us to understand what prompts the customer to purchase products within the market and, ultimately, identify how we can position our products in such a way that they stand out from the crowd.

 Our Market Research Certified: Masters course has been designed to help you streamline your approach for success.
 By the end of this course you’ll:

 🧠 Understand the importance and benefits of research for making the most impactful and strategic decisions.